Cairi-S/vegan-Glasgow/README.md

 As a visitor to Vegan Glasgow I would like:
 - To find menu item recommendations quickly and easily.
-- To quickly see what type of food is served so I can choose a restaurant based on my tastes. - To find eateries that are purely vegan so I know whether my meal may come into contact with dairy and/or Meat products in the kitchen.
+- To quickly see what type of food is served so I can choose a restaurant based on my tastes.
+- To find restaurants that are purely vegan so I know whether my meal may come into contact with dairy and/or meat products in the kitchen.
-- To know how much of a choice on menu options I will have while dining.
 - To know whether I will be able to purchase drinks (both soft and alcoholic) that also cater to my dietary choices.
-- To quickly find restaurants that have a childrens menu available.
-- To have quick access to price points so I know that I will be dining out within my vacation budget.
+- To have quick access to price points so I know that I will be dining out within my budget.
-- To know which restaurants have a selection of appetizers and desserts on the menu, should I choose to have more than one course.
-- To know which restaurants would be able to cater for my upcoming family event (a graduation meal).
 - To know where I can grab a ‘cheap and cheerful’ bite to eat while maintaining my dietary choices.
 - To know where I can dine out locally when I am too tired to cook a meal at home.
-- To know which restaurants close to my hotel will suit my dietary choices.
-- To quickly find restaurants close to the area of the city I am exploring when hunger hits. - Tofind restaurant recommendations that will be able to seat my extended family for an upcoming celebration (a 50th wedding anniversary)
+- To quickly find restaurants close to the area of the city I am exploring when hunger hits.
 - To find restaurants that can also cater for my friends who choose to eat meat and dairy as I appreciate a plant-based lifestyle is my choice but is not for everyone.
-- To find opening times of eateries so I know what will be open when and where
+- To find rough mealtimes of restaurants so I know what will be open when I am looking to dine.
+- To be able to find cafe options as well as restaurants for those times I just want coffee and a cake.
 - To be able to express my thoughts on a restaurant and it’s menu.
 - To be able to change my mind and update an earlier review if I return to a restaurant and the service and quality of food has changed.

-ADD BUSINESS STORIES TO FUTURE FEATURES?
-ADVERTISING?
-WAY OF CONTACTING BUSINESS?
-LINKS TO SOCIALS?
-CREATE ACCOUNT FOR ADMIN/SUPER USER?
+- To be able to contact the site about exciting new restaurants I have discovered.

+### BUSINESS STORIES ###

+If Vegan Glasgow were to be monetised, businesses may want to:
+- Quickly and clearly see information about competitors.
+- See that the various methods of contacting my restaurant are clearly displayed.
+- Have the ability to edit my own restaurants page to keep all information up to date.
+- Use forms to quickly and efficiently log information.
+- Be able to advertise special offers and deals.

 ### DESIGN CHOICES ###
 #### FONTS ####